Who Invented The Sport Tennis

 From Royal Courts to Public Courts: Early Precursors

 The story of tennis doesn't begin with a single inventor but rather with a family of games played across centuries and continents.
-One of the most significant ancestors is Jeu de Paume, or "palm ball game," a 12th-century French game played with the hand, later with a glove, and eventually a rudimentary racket.
-Jeu de Paume enjoyed immense popularity, particularly amongst the French nobility.
+Which means one of the most significant ancestors is Jeu de Paume, or "palm ball game," a 12th-century French game played with the hand, later with a glove, and eventually a rudimentary racket.
+Also, Jeu de Paume enjoyed immense popularity, particularly amongst the French nobility.
 Dedicated indoor courts, often lavishly decorated and strategically positioned within royal palaces and monasteries, were built specifically for this game.
 These courts, enclosed and walled, played a fundamental role in the development of the game's spatial characteristics.

 Jeu de Paume wasn't confined to France.
 Variations of the game spread across Europe, evolving slightly in their rules and equipment.
 The influence of Jeu de Paume is undeniable, its basic structure – hitting a ball over a net – providing the foundation for many future games, including modern tennis.